JMC2002/Duckov-Sort/README_en.md

 ﻿> Note: The English page is translated by GPT and may not be updated in a timely manner.
 The latest version is based on the Chinese page.
+The DLL in the project folder is also the latest version, but it may not be usable during the development stage.

 **🌐[ [中文](README.md) | English ]**